-I will get them done as soon as I can but let me explain why I’m so late.
+I will get it done as soon as I can, but let me explain why I’m so late.

 In January, I started undergoing tests for problems with my heart, at the same time I was having widespread chronic pain which in March resulted in a diagnosis of Fibromyalgia.

 A few months down the road, the medications are finally giving me a bit of respite albeit sporadic.